hausen8/EasyProbe/README.md

 ### Installing Probe_panel

-1) copy the macro folder, Probe_panel.xml and Probe_postgui.hal to your configuration folder

-2) Add the following lines to the appropriate sections of your machine ini file:
+First copy the macro folder, Probe_panel.xml and Probe_postgui.hal to your configuration folder Then add the following lines to the appropriate sections of your machine ini file:

 [DISPLAY]
 PYVCP = Probe_panel.xml